-Data aggregation and analysis software: As mentioned, the vastness of the internet database makes it virtually impossible for any single LEA or CSO to monitor and detect all possible cases of trafficking online.
-Online applications to collect, aggregate and generate useful reports across servers and countries are essential.
+- Data aggregation and analysis software: As mentioned, the vastness of the internet database makes it virtually impossible for any single LEA or CSO to monitor and detect all possible cases of trafficking online.
+Online applications to collect, aggregate, and generate useful reports across servers and countries are essential.
 In that sense, both governmental institutions and civil society organisations have to cooperate and be trained together in the daily use of such systems.
-One such tactics is open-source intelligence (OSINT) data collection, analysis and investigation.

-Artificial intelligence (AI): AI can assist in making scenario forecasts and search logical solutions autonomously and continually, without the need for human participation.
-Examples in the context of human trafficking include the use of AI to identify the layout of a hotel room where victims may be upheld, as well as financial activities that may be indicative of human trafficking networks.
+One such tactic is open-source intelligence (OSINT) data collection, analysis, and investigation. - Artificial intelligence (AI): Al can assist in making scenario forecasts and searching for logical solutions autonomously and continually, without the need for human participation.
+Examples in the context of human trafficking include the use of AI to identify the layout of a hotel room where victims may be upheld, as well as financial activities that may be indicative of human trafficking networks. - ▶ Facial recognition: Visual processing software can search for trafficked victims' images and videos.
+They can use facial recognition to find trafficking victims' photographs and videos.
+This technology can also assist law enforcement in finding and analysing tens of thousands of photos and videos quickly in the pursuit of specific content. - Applications directly for victims: Applications that allow responders (law enforcement and NGOs alike) to interview potential victims for indicators of trafficking from their phones are important.
+Additionally, they may also help victims self-report online or deliver information that raises their awareness that they might be in an exploitative situation.
+In the context of labour exploitation, for example, internet surveys, SMS messages, and voice-operated applications are used to engage employees and obtain information on exploitative behaviours across several tiers of supply chains.

-70 Group of Experts on Action against Trafficking in Human Beings is the monitoring mechanism on Human Trafficking established by the Council of Europe Convention on Action against Trafficking in Human Beings in Article 36.

-71 Extracted from: CoE (2022).
-Online and technology-facilitated trafficking in human beings, p.10.

-72 Tools in this area also have some challenges related to data protection and privacy, ethical issues, among others.
-These issues, however, are not discussed in details in this Manual.
-The list of technological tools below is only examples of latest developments in the field.
+Tools in this area also have some challenges related to data protection and privacy and ethical issues, among others.
+These issues, however, are not discussed in detail in this Manual.
+The list of technological tools below is only examples of the latest developments in the field.